 NURS 250 NURSING PHARMACOLOGY I is an introductory pharmacology course and is designed to assist the nursing student to understand the basic concepts of pharmacology, drug therapies for disease states as they relate to retaining, attaining, or maintaining a client's line of defense.
 Prerequisite: NURS 100.
+Taken concurrently with NURS 222.
 2 credits.

-NURS 255 NURSING PHARMACOLOGY II builds on Nursing Pharmacology I and further assists the student to understand the basic concepts of pharmacology, drug therapies for disease states as they relate to retaining, attaining, or maintaining a client's line of defense.
-Prerequisites: NURS 101, NURS 232, NURS 250.
+NURS 255 NURSING PHARMACOLOGY II builds upon the foundational pharmacology principles and concepts introduced in Nursing Pharmacology I and is designed to assist the nursing student to understand the basic concepts of pharmacology, drug therapies for disease states as they relate to retaining, attaining, or maintaining a patient's line of defense.
+Prerequisites: NURS 101, NURS 222, NURS 250.
 2 credits.